This site is full of FREE ebooks - Project Gutenberg Australia

 upon all deeds in the fullness of light?

-Only then shall you know that the erect and the fallen are but one man
+Only then shall you know that the erect and the fallen are but one

-his god self,
+the day of his god self,

-And that the corner-stone of the temple is not higher than the lowest
+And that the corner-stone of the temple is not higher than the

-stone in its foundation.
+lowest stone in its foundation.

-But what of those to whom life is not an ocean, and man-made laws
+But what of those to whom life is not an ocean, and man-made

-are not sand-towers,
+laws are not sand-towers,

-But to whom life is a rock, and the law a chisel with which they would
+But to whom life is a rock, and the law a chisel with which they

-carve it in their own likeness?
+would carve it in their own likeness?

 What of the cripple who hates dancers?